NSHipster/articles/2019-08-26-identifiable.md

 the presence or absence of a trailing slash (`/`), and the order of query components all affect equality comparison.
-As do extrinsic, semantic concerns like a server's policy to upgrade `http` to `https`, redirect from `www` to the apex domain, or replace an IP address with a
+So do extrinsic, semantic concerns like a server's policy to upgrade `http` to `https`, redirect from `www` to the apex domain, or replace an IP address with a